kpeeples/jboss-a-mq-websockets-demo/README.md

 -----------------
 See the tagged releases for the following verisons of the product:

-- v1.0 is initial JBoss A-MQ v6 release.
+- v1.0 is initial JBoss A-MQ v6 release
+- v2.0 Updated for JBoss A-MQ v6.1 release